michael-milette/moodle-local_contact/README.md

 **Question: How do I make this form available to everyone, even if they are not logged in?**

 Answer: Add a page or block to your Moodle Frontpage.
 Edit the content and paste in your HTML form source code.
 Make sure that the WYSIWYG editor is in HTML more.

 Since you don't need to be logged into your Moodle Frontpage to see it, your form will also be accessible to visitors to your site who are logged-out, logged-in as a guest as well as to regular logged-in users.
 If this option is not available to you, the process is a little more complicated as it involves making a course available to guests and having Moodle automatically logged them in as guests.

 **Question: All I see is the word "Forbidden" after submitting a form.
 What should I do?**

 Answer: Although this plugin is still in BETA, has been tested pretty extensively.
 If you are getting this error, it is likely that your will need to fix your form and/or enable Moodle debugging.
 Alternatively you can try the form logged in as a Moodle administrator.
 This will enable the display of additional diagnostic information.

 **Question: Where do emails go when they are submitted on my Moodle website?**

-Answer: Logged in as a Moodle administrator, go to:
+Answer: Logged in as a Moodle administrator, you can find out by going to:

 Administration > Site Administration > Server > Support Contact

 Emails are sent to the Support Email address.
 If the field is empty, take note of the indicated default email address.